-Notes: All regressions include dummy variables for cohort; country; mother in the house at age 10; father in the house at age 10; foster mother in the house at age 10; foster father in the house at age 10; other relatives in the house at age 10; hunger episodes by age 15; parents smoked, drank, or had mental problems; at least one parent died by age 35; breadwinner occupation at age 10; and lived in rural area at age 10.
+Notes: All regressions include dummy variables for cohort; country; mother in the house at age 10; father in the house at age 10; foster mother in the house at age 10; foster father in the house at 10; grandparents in the house at age 10; other relatives in the house at age 10; hunger episodes by age 15; parents smoked, drank, or had mental problems; at least one parent died by age 35; breadwinner occupation at age 10; and lived in rural area at age 10.
 Robust standard errors are shown in parentheses.